OxHainan/cloak-docs/docs/source/develop/cloak-language.rst

 Cloak Language
 =================

-CLOAK has developed its own domain specific language (DSL) to conveniently define privacy data and privacy policies.
-Considering the practicability of smart contract, CLOAK is currently developed based on Solidity.
-CLOAK language is a is a domain-specific annotation language consisting of (memory) locations, expressions, data types, privacy types, statements, functions, and contracts.
+CLOAK has developed its domain-specific language (DSL) to conveniently define privacy data and privacy policies.
+Considering the practicability of smart contracts, CLOAK is currently developed based on Solidity.
+CLOAK language is a domain-specific annotation language consisting of (memory) locations, expressions, data types, privacy types, statements, functions, and contracts.

 -------------
 Locations